 Proposed Campus Operating Budgets.
-On or before each September 15, the Authority shall notify each State University on which a Campus Project is located of the Authority's projected costs related to Campus Projects at such State University for the ensuing Fiscal Year.
-On or before each November 1, each State University shall submit to the Authority the proposed operating budget for the ensuing Fiscal Year for such State University with respect to the System Projects on its campus and with respect to each Campus Project on its campus.
+On or before each September 15, the Authority shall notify each State University on which a Campus Project is located of the Authority's projected costs related to Campus Residence Hall Projects at such State University for the ensuing Fiscal Year.
+On or before each November 1, each State University shall submit to the Authority the proposed operating budget for the ensuing Fiscal Year for such State University with respect to the System Projects on its campus and with respect to each Campus Residence Hall Project on its campus.
 If such proposed budget includes a requested increase in Authority fees, rates, rents and charges, such submission shall specify how such increase is proposed to be allocated to projected costs.

 Operating Reserves.
-For each Campus Project, the applicable State University shall maintain within its Campus Project Trust Fund, a minimum balance as an operating reserve.
-Pursuant to the Authority's annual operating budget, and at such time or times in each Fiscal Year as may be specified in such budget, commencing with the second full Fiscal Year after completion of a Campus Project, the applicable State University shall add to the balance in its Campus Project Trust Fund held as an operating reserve the amount, if any, necessary to cause such reserve amount to equal the following percentages of the operating expenses for the Project for the Fiscal Year prior to the year in which the deposit is to be made: (i) in the second full Fiscal Year after completion of the Project, 1%, (ii) in the third year, 2%, (iii) in the fourth year, 3%, (iv) in the fifth year, 4%, and (v) in the sixth year and thereafter, 5%.
-Moneys held in such operating reserve may be expended by the State University for the payment of extraordinary and unexpected operating, maintenance and repair costs or to meet budgetary shortfalls with respect to the applicable Project or any other unexpected occurrence with respect to the Project.
+For each Campus Residence Hall Project, the applicable State University shall maintain within its Campus Project Trust Fund, a minimum balance as an operating reserve.
+Pursuant to the Authority's annual operating budget, and at such time or times in each Fiscal Year as may be specified in such budget, commencing with the second full Fiscal Year after completion of a Campus Residence Hall Project, the applicable State University shall add to the balance in its Campus Project Trust Fund held as an operating reserve the amount, if any, necessary to cause such reserve amount to equal the following percentages of the operating expenses for the Project for the Fiscal Year prior to the year in which the deposit is to be made: (i) in the second full Fiscal Year after completion of the Project, 1%, (ii) in the third year, 2%, (iii) in the fourth year, 3%, (iv) in the fifth year, 4%, and (v) in the sixth year and thereafter, 5%.
+Moneys held in such operating reserve may be expended by the State University for the payment of extraordinary and unexpected operating, maintenance and repair costs or to meet budgetary shortfalls with respect to the applicable Project resulting from an unexpected decline in use of the Project, damage to or destruction of a portion of the Project or any other unexpected occurrence with respect to the Project.
 Moneys withdrawn from such operating reserve must be replenished by the State University by the end of the next Fiscal Year after such withdrawal, in addition to the annual deposits described above.